• Skip to primary navigation

 A whole grilled marinated flank steak that has been sliced and fanned out on a cutting board with parsley garnish and a large carving knife and fork on the side.

+Step 9.
 Serve and Enjoy.
 Serve with your favorite side dishes.
-We love to keep it simple and serve it with a side of guacamole or on top of a greek salad.
+We love to keep it simple and serve it with a side of guacamole or on top of a greek salad or with this cowboy butter sauce.

 A slice of grilled marinade flank steak that has been dipped in marinade and raised on a fork.